rubenIzquierdo/treetagger_kaf_naf/README.md

 There is one script that will perform the whole installation for you, the script `install_dependencies.sh`.
 This script will install first the KafNafParserPy library and then the TreeTagger and all the models.
-Basically this are the only steps you need to run from the command line to get this treetagger-wrapper installed.
+Basically this are the only steps you need to run from the command line to get this treetagger-wrapper installed (*QUICK INSTALLATION*).
 ```shell
 cd your_local_path
 git clone https://github.com/rubenIzquierdo/treetagger_kaf_naf